Skip to content

 A Step-by-Step Guide For Ikebana Beginners - Part 3

-Before our lesson, Matsuki sensei had explained that a large vase with a small opening was the most difficult to use.
-Setting branches on an angle can be daunting as you cannot put both hands inside the vase to position the stem or branch.
+Before our lesson, Matsuki sensei explained that a large vase with a small opening is one of the most challenging to work with.
+Angling branches can be especially challenging since you can't use both hands inside the vase to position them properly.

-To slant a long branch in a large vase, you first need to slightly bend the end of the branch (the point you bend the branch will depend on the angle you want to achieve).
+To slant a long branch in a large vase, start by gently bending the end of the branch.
+The exact point where you bend it will depend on the angle you want to achieve.

-Then, immerse the bent branch in the vase and then adjust the angle of the branch.
-For a flatter angle, the bent section of the branch will be placed in the upper section of the vase.
+Then, immerse the bent branch in the vase and adjust its angle.
+To set the branch at a flatter angle, position the bent section closer to the rim of the vase.

 Another point to keep in mind is that leaves and flowers should always be facing upwards as seen with these leaves.